Perioperative Surgical Home – What it looks like for Anesthesiologists in 2021.

 While many doctors have switched to telehealth, Anesthesiologists have not/cannot.
 Anesthesia must be administered in person, in the Operating Room.
 But many of their peers or other systems in their PSH Model might be working from home or administering Telehealth.

-Adding in the concern for COVID (both from the hospital and doctor’s perspective, as well as the patients concern), maintaining a patient-centric care system this year is vital.
+Added in the concern for COVID (both from the hospital and doctor’s perspective, as well as the patients concern), maintaining a patient-centric care system this year is vital.

 What does this mean for the anesthesiologist?